ibmresilient/resilient-community-apps/fn_virustotal/data/pb_virustotal_scan_artifact.md

 `artifact`

 ### Description
-Perform a VirusTotal scan an artifact and write the results to a note for review.
+Perform a VirusTotal scan on an artifact and write the results to a note for review.

-In some cases, the scan results may not be available immediately.
-In those cases, a link to the VirusTotal report is provided for review when complete.

 ---